 This isn’t necessarily about a money judgment, as collecting assets will be difficult to impossible given the issues regarding execution of assets, but lawsuits might be an effective way to use the judicial branch to expand victims’ rights to sue as Congress has essentially filibustered attempts to pass such laws as JASTA (see below).

-phillips & hunt ISIS in a Nutshell
+phillips, hunt, walker & hanna ISIS in a Nutshell

 ISIS (Islamic State of Iraq and Syria) or ISIL (Islamic State of Iraq and the Levant) is a self-proclaimed worldwide caliphate.
 Some scholars have basically rooted the word “caliphate” to mean, “successor selected by God” with the goal for ISIS’s ways be universal.
 As American and European ways most contrast with their world view, ISIS has targeted efforts of violence towards the west.
 It’s ultimate mission is to use force and extreme violence to initiate a holy war and end of days in a grand design of ultimate martyrdom.